GraphiCon

 GraphiCon is the largest International conference on computer graphics and computer vision in the countries of the former Soviet Union.
+Established in 1991.

 The conference is hosted by Moscow State University in association with Keldysh Institute of Applied Mathematics, Russian Center of Computing for Physics and Technology, and the Russian Computer Graphics Society.
 The Conference is held in close cooperation with Eurographics Association.

 Conference topics

 The main topics of the conference include (this list is not exhaustive):